Andrewy-gh/takashi-portfolio-full-stack/README.md

 3. Open your editor, locate the `.env-example` file at `/server/.env-example` and change to `.env`.
 Fill in all the appropiate information from the requirements.

-4. Once all env variables are filled except `ADMIN_ID` run `npm run dev` while still in the `/server` directory

-5. Turn off the server and run `npm run build:ui`.
+4. Run `npm run build:ui`.
 Make sure you are still in the `/server` directory.
 This creates the build process for the client side code and moves the finished build folder into your server directory.

-6. After the build is done, you are ready to use.
+5. After the build is done, you are ready to use.
 Just run `npm run start`.

 ## Usage: